A Cook Book for Anyone Abroad Missing Canadian Foods

 - Separate egg whites into the bowl of a stand mixer, allow to stand at room temperature for about 20 minutes.

-- In a separate bowl, mix together the pecan meal, flours, starches, baking powder; set aside.
+- In a separate bowl, mix together the flour, pecan meal, and baking powder; set aside.

 - Add cream of tartar and salt to the egg whites, use a whisk attachment to bear on low until combined.
 Turn speed up to high, beat until stiff peaks form.
 Turn speed down to medium, and slowly add the sugar, a little at a time, until combined.
 Turn speed to low, add vanilla, mix just until combined.